 The Clinical Mental Health Counseling program is approved by the State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board, and accredited by CACREP.
-Our courses are also available at the University of Dayton Center at Capital University in Columbus.
+Our courses are also available at the University of Dayton's Dublin Campus, outside of Columbus.

 Applicants to the Clinical Mental Health Counseling program should submit the following information in addition to the online application:

 - Official academic records of all previously attended colleges or universities must be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.

 - Three letters of recommendation from professors or employers.

 - A personal statement regarding career goals and aspirations.

 - Results from the GRE or MAT are required for applicants with an undergraduate grade-point average below 2.75 on a 4.0 scale.